cypriansakwa/Parallel_and_Single_Threaded_Homomorphic_Operations_on_Encrypted_FheUint64_Values_Using_TFHE/README.md

 ## Overview
-This Rust program shows how to perform homomorphic operations (addition, subtraction, multiplication, and division) on encrypted FheUint64 values using the TFHE (Tor Functional Encryption) library.
+- This Rust program shows how to perform homomorphic operations (addition, subtraction, multiplication, and division) on encrypted FheUint64 values using the TFHE (Tor Functional Encryption) library.
 The code supports both parallel and single-threaded execution modes, with Rayon used for parallel computations.
+- The code improves the performance of the TFHE library by using parallel processing for homomorphic operations, which can dramatically reduce computation times for large-scale encrypted data.
 ## Features
 - **Homomorphic Operations:** Supports addition, subtraction, multiplication, and division on encrypted integers.
 - **Execution Modes:** Choose between parallel and single-threaded execution.